 Develop an investor centre data room that includes key investment documents such as the Investment Memorandum, business case, investor presentations, Project fly through, Project concept design documentation, technical Project information, Development Application and similar information.

-Engage with MYACs legal advisor and identify potential investmentrelated agreements that may be required to be prepared to facilitate engagement with potential investors, such as Non-Disclosure Agreements and Confidentiality Agreements.
+Engage with MYACs legal advisor and identify potential investment-related agreements that may be required to be prepared to facilitate engagement with potential investors, such as Non-Disclosure Agreements and Confidentiality Agreements.

 Develop a comprehensive Stakeholder Engagement Plan that outlines the key organisations and stakeholders that will be required to be engaged as part of the investment attraction exercise.
 The plan should also identify the level and form of engagement and should assign responsibility and timeframes for completing engagement activities.